Grünfeld Defence: 1.d4 Nf6 2.c4...... 4.Qb3

 History and Notable Players

 It arises from the Grünfeld Defense.
-Among the most prolific practitioners on the White side are Yuri Yakovich (16 games), Vladimir Andreevich Makogonov (9 games), Vlastimil Babula (8 games).
-On the Black side, notable exponents include Salo Flohr (5 games), Miguel Najdorf (4 games), Vladas Mikenas (4 games).
+Among the most prolific White practitioners are Yuri Yakovich (16 games), Vladimir Andreevich Makogonov (9 games), Vlastimil Babula (8 games).
+Black-side regulars include Salo Flohr (5 games), Miguel Najdorf (4 games), Vladas Mikenas (4 games).

 Practice on Chessiverse